Stop Brass from tarnishing - Fully restore, protect and prevent brass from fade and tarnish

 Everbrite™ is a tough, durable and graffiti resistant clear coating with a pencil hardness on H4.
 It is packed with UV Filters and UV Stabilisers to protect against harsh UV levels to stop fade and tarnish suited harsh conditions.
-Everbrite™ is the best coating for outdoor brass pieces such as…
+Everbrite™ is the best coating for brass architectural panels indoors and outdoors and outdoor brass pieces such as…

 - Grave Markers

 ProtectaClear® is a very tough, durable and graffiti resistant clear coating with a pencil hardness of H8.
 It is the best coating for highky polished mirror finish brass and for highly touched brass fittings such as…

 CrobialCoat™ is a tough, durable clear coating with the added advantage of Microban technology.
 Can be used over surfaces that have been precoated with ProtectaClear®.

 Ideal for surfaces where bacterial germs are likely to get on surfaces being frequently touched by the public such as lift buttons, bannisters, taps, handles in environments such as:

 - Restaurants, Bars, Casinos

 - Schools and Universities

 How much coating do I need to prevent brass to fade and tarnish?

 Kit sizes to suit all size projects to keep your brass looking freshly polished.